General information

 The check-in process is a simple challenge-response protocol between the Device (issuer of the challenge message) and the Backend (issuer of the response message).
 The idea for this process is as follows:

-• the device needs a trusted source of the real-time clock (RTC) a'ka trusted source of time;
+• The device needs a trusted source of the real-time clock (RTC).

-• the device stores (as trusted) the list of backend public keys so it's able to validate the response (the integrity and origin),
+• The device stores (listed as trusted) the list of backend public keys, allowing it to validate the response (integrity and origin).

-• the backend can send information about new firmware version availability,
+• The backend can send information about the availability of a new firmware version.

-• updated x509 TLS certificate can be sent over;
+• An update of the TLS certificate can be sent transparently.

 For daily usage, the primary purpose of this procedure is to set up a Real-Time Clock (RTC) inside the device.
-The time is unknown after every power-up (or reboot) of the device but is critical for authentication.
-So the application should check if an RTC is set, if not - the API will return 403 on every authentication call.
+The time is unknown after every power-up (or reboot) of the device, but it is critical for authentication.
+Therefore, the application should check if an RTC is set; if not, the API will return a 403 error on every authentication call.

 Example check check-in challenge string (after decoded):